How Jivo Increased Conversions by 35.5% In Its Welcome Email Series

 How Marketing Has Changed after Automation

-Jivo uses the following IT systems for marketing tasks: a CRM system that stores data on payments, a mailing service for customers around the globe, and the Mindbox platform for customers from the CIS.
+Jivo uses the following IT systems for marketing tasks: a CRM system that stores data on payments, a mailing service for customers around the globe, and the Maestra platform for customers from the CIS.

 Before automation was introduced